khoishpy123/javascript-training/README.md

 ## Overview

-- Create an application with Javascript
+- Create an web with Javascript

 ## Technical